Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.14.9 of the free version correspond to changes made in 2.14.9.x of the paid version.

+= 1.14.13 - 15/August/2018 =

+* FEATURE: WP-CLI - add a 'get_latest_full_backup' command
+* FIX: An issue when deleting multiple backups could result in a backup set not found error
+* FIX: Polling during a backup when called from outside UpdraftPlus
+* FIX: Plugin activation check was running at the wrong point in the restore process
+* FIX: The WP-CLI "restore" command returned an unnecessary error if the incremental shim was not present
+* TWEAK: Multisite tweaks for UpdraftCentral's plugin and theme module handlers
+* TWEAK: Prevent potential PHP notice on page load when no backup storage is selected
+* TWEAK: Add scoping to some CSS rules that were too general.
+* TWEAK: A new "Backup / Restore" tab, which consists of backup status and existing backup with rid the "Current Status" tab and the "Existing Backups" tab
+* TWEAK: Remove the possibility of a false-positive warning of a migration-rather-than-restoration if the WordPress home_url setting has legitimate oddities
+* TWEAK: Improve UI of more database delete button (Premium)
+* TWEAK: Removed Gold column and redesigned Premium page
+* TWEAK: Improve UC factoring and introduce a UPDRAFTCENTRAL_COMMAND constant to allow context detection
+* TWEAK: Tweaked downwards the minimum time in the future for rescheduling a resumption
+* TWEAK: Deal with a possible issue in automatic collation selection in restoration when all character sets are supported and a collation is not supported
+* TWEAK: Replace absolute URLs in place of relative URLs in anchor links

 = 1.14.12 - 17/July/2018 =

 * FEATURE: Added UpdraftCentral's theme management module handler